Gin Lane and Social Media

 Wesley’s position is not that simple.
 It is far more complex than later Methodists actually thought.
 His position appears even contradictory.
 On the one hand he drank beverage alcohol; on the other he stood for a form of legal prohibition.
 While sometimes condemning the use of wine, he also held it to be “one of the noblest cordials in nature.”
 He called spirituous liquors “liquid fire” and those that sold them “poisoners general”; yet he himself said that there was a place even for these stronger liquors.
 He even wrote a book in which he went so far as to recommend their use.
 Wesley’s position on beverage alcohol, then, was anything but simplistic . . .

 It is probably fair to say that the early prohibitionists were not so much against the consumption of alcohol, as they were against drunkenness, with the consequences that we see in the Gin Lane sketch.
-Maybe we can apply this lesson to our own lives.
+Maybe we can apply this lesson to our own lives and to our local communities.
 Social media has some benefits — not least of which enabling churches to conduct virtual services during the course of this pandemic.
 But we need to be moderate in our consumption, we need to avoid drunkenness.